Quality of Housing

 Tenant Participation and Communication

 We are continuing to see tenants contact us more digitally.
-The number of calls to our contact centre has dropped by over 1,000, while the number of webchats has more than tripled.
+Our contact centre, Cairn Connect, saw a reduced number of telephone calls over the last year.
+And we saw an increase across our other channels such as webchat and email.
+The number of visits to our website has almost doubled too.
 This is a trend we expect will continue to grow over the coming years.

 Our Community Fund has funded projects in areas where our tenants live since 2015.
 In that time, we’ve given over £70,000 to 70 projects.